oxfist/night-owl.nvim/README.md

   <!-- </tr> -->
 </table>

-> I've personally reviewed these languages extensively enough to consider they
+> I've personally optimized the styling and robustness for these languages
-> look _acceptable_ for me to invite you to use this colorscheme if you build
+> extensively enough to consider they look _acceptable_ for me to invite you to
-> software with them.
+> use this colorscheme, if happen to build software with them.

 **Coming Soon**: Lua ✅, Vimscript, Rust, Python, Ruby, and more!